0xSero/partisia-docs/docs/pbc-fundamentals/gas/gas.md

 # Gas pricing

 Gas pricing plays a crucial role in the Partisia blockchain ecosystem, aiming to assist developers in creating and deploying smart contracts successfully.
-Partisia's gas pricing mechanism ensures predictability of gas costs for transactions, even as the amount of data handled by the contract grows.
+Partisia gas pricing mechanism ensures predictability of gas costs for transactions, even as the amount of data handled by the contract grows.
 This predictability empowers developers to estimate and manage the computational resources required for their smart contract operations effectively.

 ## The cost for using the blockchain

 Gas units are pegged to the USD.
 The fixed ratio is 100,000 gas units to 1 USD.

-The price for different services on the blockchain has been chosen to roughly match the following prices in USD:
+The price for different services on the blockchain has been decided in [the yellow paper](https://drive.google.com/file/d/1OX7ljrLY4IgEA1O3t3fKNH1qSO60_Qbw/view)(Page 16) to tentatively match the following prices in USD:

 **Basic fees:**